kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 }
 ```

-In addition, due to the idempotent merge feature of CUE, it is not easy to use an overlay configuration similar to Kustomize to override the addition capability in scenarios, such as the above CUE code will report an conflict error.
+In addition, due to the idempotent merge feature of CUE, it is not easy to use an overlay configuration similar to Kustomize to override the additional capability in scenarios, such as the above CUE code will report a conflict error.

 ### 3.5 Performance